 - has a similar price tag as the Immutable volume type.

 This enables companies to integrate several backup services with Vawlt, such as Veeam, Arcserve, NetBackup, or RMAN, but with a more competitive price compared to Hot volume types.

 By adding this volume type to our offer, our customers can now take advantage of our multicloud solution while saving money, either for using it to back up their data, taking off some pressure from their on-prem systems or for disaster recovery, for instance.

 Another breakthrough is related to how Vawlt handles cache.

 The Vawlt software agent now supports uploads and downloads of files that are bigger than the local cache.

 This allows Vawlt to act as a gateway where it is possible to write files sizing hundreds of GBs using a cache as small as 1 GB in your local machine.

 Windows Security Descriptors

 Great news for Windows users: Vawlt can now work correctly with security descriptors on Active Directory objects.

-This new feature is very interesting for Active Directory file share workloads: a system administrator can now mount a file share over a Vawlt volume and assign individual permissions to each one of the Active Directory users.
+This new feature is very interesting for Active Directory file share workloads: a system administrator can now mount a file share over a Vawlt volume y assign individual permissions to each one of the Active Directory users.